VirtuosoResearch/ML4RoadSafety/datasets/README.md

 8. **[Nevada (NV)]():**

 The weather data is extracted using meteostat api.
 For every node (intersection) in the state, the historical weather data is extracted corresponding to the data recorded at the nearest station to that node.
-Since this data is temporal in nature and is available at every node, we believe that the weather features would be important for our task.
-The following features are extracted at a Month level:

-- tavg: Average Surface Temperature
-- tmin: Minimum Surface Temperature
-- tmax: Maximum Surface Temperature
-- prcp: Total Precipitation
-- wspd: Avg Wind Speed
-- pres: Sea Level Air Pressure

 After extracting the historical data for a particular node, the feature data for a few months is not available.
 The following methodology has been adopted to impute this missing data:

 - Replace with the feature data of the same month the following year
 - Replace with the feature data of the same month the previous year